Bill Walker (actor): Career

-He was in the 1961 film The Mask, not to be confused with the Twilight Zone episode "The Masks" (1964), in which he also appeared (uncredited).
+He was in the 1961 film The Mask, not to be confused with the Twilight Zone episode "The Masks" (1964), in which he also had an uncredited appearance.

 Personal life

 On February 22, 1953, Walker married Hannah Robison Linden, a writer and civic worker in Los Angeles.
 On August 13, 1959, Walker married Canadian actress Peggy Cartwright, a member of the original silent Our Gang troupe.

 Death

 Walker died of cancer on January 27, 1992.
 A World War I United States Army veteran, he is buried alongside his wife at Riverside National Cemetery in Riverside, California.